Skip to content

 Top Programs

 The fields City College of San Francisco awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 City College of San Francisco, located in San Francisco, California, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 40%.
+The graduation rate is roughly 40%.

-Ten years out, alumni of City College of San Francisco earn a median of $45,805, roughly in line with national averages for graduates.
+Ten years out, alumni of City College of San Francisco earn a median of $45,805, roughly in line with the national average for college graduates.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at City College of San Francisco, with an economic connectedness score of 1.47 (about 1.0 is the national norm).
-Its friending bias is low (0.03), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at City College of San Francisco.
+Its economic connectedness score is 1.47, where about 1.0 is the national norm.
+Its friending bias is low (0.03), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 5% of students take part in civic and volunteering activity.

 Similar Schools